It’s your first day as a social media manager for a new company. Where do you even start?

 - How do staff outside of marketing request social media support?

 One of the biggest ways to make an immediate impact in your new role is by facilitating the process by which other employees work with social media.
 Identify ways to speed up the requests process.
 Plan training for staff so it doesn’t seem so complicated.
 Identify ways in which departments not using social media could be using it to make their lives easier.
+If there isn’t one already, create a social media policy.

 Create a series of social media templates